Nana2929/TCP-Elevator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-1. This 2-floor elevator has two buttons on each floor and two buttons on the elevator panel.
+1. This is a 2-floor simplified elevator.
+It  has two buttons on each floor and two buttons on the elevator panel.
 The elevator can lift up or go down between the two floors.
 Every lift-up or go-down action takes `5` second.
 Every opening takes `2` seconds.
 2. To control this elevator, a user will need to gain access to the service of the elevator by opening a TCP connection.
-Once the connection is granted, the user has 4 buttons to press:
+Once the connection is granted, the user has 4 actions to choose from:
     - `1`: 1F button on the elevator panel is pressed
     - `2`: 2F button on the elevator panel is pressed
     - `3`: 1F elevator call button is pressed
     - `4`: 2F elevator call button is pressed
-The user can press any button at any time (through keyboard).
+The user can take any action at any time (through keyboard).
 The elevator will respond to the button press accordingly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>